A safe, complete 2025 guide to bypass Samsung FRP using Odin.

 This check prevents the most common “FAIL!” message in Odin.
 Samsung’s bootloader has a security feature that rejects any firmware with a binary number older than what’s installed.

 G991U1UES**4**BUKF.Write this number down.
 Any firmware you download must have the same or a higher binary number.
+Binary mismatch is extremely common on newer devices; if your Samsung is already on Android 14, check our updated Android 14 FRP bypass guide to avoid the most frequent FAIL! errors.

 Galaxy S21 in Recovery Mode

 The modern strategy is to flash a specific stock firmware that re-enables a hidden service menu.
 This menu is our key to turning on USB Debugging, which lets us remove the Google account.
+If you prefer a simpler computer-based workflow, here is our complete FRP bypass with PC guide that compares Odin with other 2025 working tools.

 Your goal is to find firmware that matches your phone’s model and binary number but is from an earlier release date, as these are more likely to have the necessary service menu active.